keeslam/CarRentalManager/replit.md

 ## System Language

 The internal staff interface is **English-only** for simplicity.
-The multi-language system (i18next) is still installed but configured as a pass-through that keeps all text in English.
-Customer-facing email communications still support Dutch and English based on customer language preference.
+All UI text, including the login page, is in plain English without translation keys.
+Customer-facing email communications still support Dutch and English based on customer language preference via the email template system.

 ## System Architecture